cstrawberry/predictive-universe/docs/paper/appendices/appendix_o_arrow_of_time.md

 **3. Synthesis**

 The arrow of time in the Predictive Universe is not an emergent statistical phenomenon, nor is it merely an assumption.
 It is a logical necessity for prediction, which is physically and irreversibly enforced by the ubiquitous thermodynamic cost of self-referential processing.
 The logical requirement defines the direction, and the thermodynamic ratchet ensures the physical dynamics can never flow against it.
-This mechanism provides a microscopic and dynamical origin for the arrow of time, distinct from the standard statistical explanation which relies on postulating a special, low-entropy initial state for the universe.
+This mechanism provides a microscopic and dynamical origin for the arrow of time, distinct from the standard statistical explanation which relies on postulating a special, low-entropy initial state for the universe (the "Past Hypothesis") without providing a dynamical reason for its existence.

 ## O.6 Temporal Dynamics as the Substrate for Consciousness Complexity and Gravity